 5.2 Venndir Case Studies

-While many stylistic pieces were described through this text, putting them together in an artistic way is not always straightforward.
+While many stylistic techniques were described earlier in the text, putting them together in an artistic way is not always straightforward.

 5.2.1 Seehawer Kmt2 Gene Venns